Help us match you with local pros in your area

 Look for an HVAC company that employs qualified technicians who have the necessary training and licenses.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 HVAC contractors in Kentucky must be licensed by the Department of Housing, Buildings and Construction.
 An individual can be an apprentice, journeyman, or master contractor.
 Master contractors must have at least two years of experience, must have general liability insurance, and must participate in ongoing education.
 You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with glowing reviews and reports of good customer experiences.
+Choose a company with glowing reviews and reports of great customer experiences.

-Get a written estimate before HVAC work starts.
-A full quote includes both labor and material costs.
-Make sure you understand and agree to all terms before signing the contract.
+Get a written proposal before HVAC work begins.
+A comprehensive quote includes both labor and material costs.
+Make sure you understand and accept all terms before signing the contract.

 It takes roughly one to three days to have your HVAC system installed or replaced.
-If you only need a furnace or a single air conditioning unit, this may take between half a day and two days.
-This timeline can be determined by the size of your house, the accessibility of your system, and any new issues your technician discovers.
+If you need just an air conditioning unit or a furnace, this might take anywhere from a few hours up to two days.
+This timeline can be determined by the size of your house, how easily accessible your system is, and any issues your technician discovers.

-For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Mayfield, you may be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+In Mayfield, you may be able to make do with a furnace on the lower end of this range.

-There are a number of ways you can make your HVAC system more energy-efficient:
+There are several ways you can make your HVAC system more energy-efficient: